 Dicksonia antarctica (Tasmanian Tree Fern)

-$11.00
+from $11.00

 The spreading crown of many fibrous, spiny, dark glossy green arching fronds sits atop a massive soft fibrous brown furry caudex or crown.
 Dicksonia fronds are tripinnate (three times divided) to tri-pinnatifid with the middle pinnae always longest.
 As the "trunks" mature they become an excellent host for a variety of epiphytes, such as orchids or tropical ferns.
 It is reported that parrots and possums eat the young croziers and that the latter favor camping out in the crown!
 In zones 8 and below patience is essential as it takes years for these to develop sizeable trunks; achieving a trunk of 3-4’ may take a decade or so.